My workshop will be closed until the middle of February 2022

 Over the years, I have collected clocks from various sources and my wife has been kind enough to accept them in our home – except in our bedroom!

-I have repaired many grandfather clocks – some as old as 300 years; and I do house calls for these timepieces.
+I have repaired many grandfather clocks – some as old as 300 years.
 It has become a specialty and I am proud of my success with them.
-I have repaired clocks for various embassies in Ottawa, including the USA, the British High Commission, Sweden and Argentina.
-My rates are very reasonable because my overhead is low.
-I have been doing it full time since 2001.
-I have just repaired clock No. 3,000, in August 2014.
+I have repaired clocks for various embassies in Ottawa, including the USA, the British High Commission, Austria, Sweden and Argentina.
+I have just repaired clock number 4,750, in May 2021.